 But it’s even more revealing when you listen to the ways they talk about money.

 What they say: “What’s my Rich Life?
-Well, I just want to go on vacation with my kids a couple times a year, nothing fancy…”
+Well, I just want to go on vacation with my kids a couple of times a year, nothing fancy…”